Attention.

 3. Remove the decorative engine cover.

-4. Remove the high pressure fuel pump return line.
+4. Remove the high pressure fuel pump return fuel line.

 5. Remove the fuel injector return line.